 Living on Campus

-Stanford University has been a residential teaching and research university from its beginning, and its residence system is among the largest and most diverse in the nation.
+Stanford University has been a residential teaching and research university since the beginning, and its residence system is among the largest and most diverse in the nation.

-Stanford’s vibrant residence communities give students the opportunity to extend learning beyond the classroom, make lifelong friends, relax and hang out, and develop a deeper understanding of the world beyond the University.
+Stanford’s vibrant residence communities give students the opportunity to extend learning beyond the classroom, make lifelong friends, and develop a deeper understanding of the world beyond the university.

 Stanford’s Residential Education Program